 Each student is expected to be in his/her assigned location throughout the school day.
 If a student is late in arriving at school, s/he is to report to the school office before proceeding to his/her first assigned location.
-Any student who is 5 minutes or less late shall be considered Tardy, and disciplined by the teacher.
+Any student who is 5 minutes or less late shall be considered Tardy, and will be addressed by the teacher.
 Students who are more than 5 minutes late will be considered absent for that instructional period.
 Parents should call the office or give their student a note if the tardy is to be excused.
 Each student will be allowed three excused tardies per semester.
 Parents will be notified by phone daily if their student has an unexcused tardy.
+Punctuality is imperative for academic success.
+Consequences for students with excessive tardies will be addressed by staff and administration with a continuum of responses including, but not limited to: tardy sweeps, loss of free time, detention, restorative practices, short or long term loss of pass privileges, etc.